11.4 Sentinel Playbook for SIEM, SOAR, and Hunting

 - SIEM work centers on collecting and analyzing security data; SOAR work centers on orchestrating and automating response.

-- Automation rules and Logic Apps playbooks are Sentinel scenario clues.
+- Automation rules and Logic Apps playbooks are strong Sentinel clues, and Kusto Query Language (KQL) drives hunting and analytics.

-- Sentinel can use data from Defender products, but it is selected for security operations workflows rather than single-workload protection.
+- Sentinel ingests data from Defender and other sources but is selected for cross-source security operations, not single-workload protection.

 Choose Sentinel for Cross-Source Security Operations

-Microsoft Sentinel is the SC-900 product for security information and event management and security orchestration, automation, and response.
-In exam language, that means collecting data through connectors, using analytics rules to detect threats, creating incidents, investigating with hunting, visualizing with workbooks, and automating response with automation rules and Logic Apps playbooks.
-If the prompt sounds like a security operations center workflow, Sentinel should be high on your list.
+Microsoft Sentinel is the SC-900 product for security information and event management (SIEM) and security orchestration, automation, and response (SOAR).
+In exam language that means collecting data through data connectors, detecting threats with analytics rules, raising incidents, investigating with hunting, visualizing with workbooks, and automating response with automation rules and Logic Apps playbooks.
+If the prompt reads like a security operations center (SOC) workflow, Sentinel should be at the top of your list.

-A common trap is choosing a Defender product just because the scenario includes a threat.
+Sentinel is the rebrand of Azure Sentinel; expect the current name on the exam.
+A common trap is choosing a Defender product simply because the scenario contains a threat.
 Defender products protect and detect within specific workloads.
-Sentinel is chosen when the scenario asks to bring data together, correlate signals, investigate incidents across sources, or automate response steps.
-Defender may produce useful alerts, but Sentinel is the SIEM and SOAR layer in the SC-900 objectives.
+Sentinel is chosen when the scenario asks to bring data together, correlate signals across sources, investigate incidents centrally, or automate response steps.
+Defender may produce useful alerts that flow into Sentinel, but Sentinel is the SIEM and SOAR layer in the SC-900 objectives.

 | Sentinel clue | What it means | Product-selection signal |